Kazakhstan & Kyrgyzstan Adventures

 Situated within the Kolsai Lakes National Park, Gran Kolsay Hotel is a modern hotel with mountain views.
 There’s a wood-burning sauna (extra charge) and rooms come with en-suite bathrooms and minibar.

-It’ll take us about an hour to get through the border to Kyrgyzstan and once we’re through we’ll visit San-Tash barrow (meaning counting stones) - a burial mound dating back from the time of Timur.
-We’ll then arrive at the village of Jyrgalan for dinner and an overnight stay.
-On day 6, our stay at Alakol-Jyrgalan Guesthouse will involve twin rooms shared by same-gender pairings with shared bathrooms.
+It’ll take us about an hour to two to get through the border to Kyrgyzstan and once we’re through we’ll visit San-Tash barrow (meaning counting stones) - a burial mound dating back from the time of Timur.
+We will stop here for a picnic lunch before travelling on to the stunning mountain village of Jyrgalan for dinner and an overnight stay.
+Our stay at Alakol-Jyrgalan Guesthouse will involve twin rooms shared by same-gender pairings with shared bathrooms.

 This traditional guesthouse in the heart of Jyrgalan Valley provides simple yet comfortable accommodation.
 Rooms have shared bathrooms, and there’s a lounge to rest up in with your fellow guests as well as a Finnish sauna for an additional charge.